DmitryByrigin/Admin-panel-backend/README.md

-# Шаблон для блога на Nest, Prisma, PostgreSQL, ZOD, bcrypt и Docker
+# This is a template of backend for blog using Nest, Prisma, PostgreSQL, ZOD, bcrypt and Docker

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>